 In searching for solutions, management must inevitably look at opportunities and weigh these against its overall mission, resources, competencies, and its unique strength(s).

-No matter the size of the enterprise or its mission (whether non-profit or profit-motivated), if it wants to remain relevant to people, it must adopt a mission, strategic plan, operational plan, HR plan, financial plan and service or product plan.
+No matter the size of the enterprise or its mission (whether non-profit or profit-motivated), if it wants to remain relevant to people, it must adopt a mission, strategic plan, operational plan, HR plan, financial plan and service or product plan that will meet the needs and demand of a growing market.

-A review of these plans is usually required by shareholders and mandatory for private limited companies.
+A review of these plans is usually required by shareholders and are legally mandatory for private limited companies.

 Why must it be held annually?